vlad17/princeton-cos418-review/roofnet/README.md

 Nodes enclose these loss measurements in their transmitted probes.
 For instance `B` tells node `A` the link delivery rate from `A` to `B`.

 ## Multi-Bitrate Metric
 Can't compare two transmissions at different bitrates (802.11b supports 1, 2, 5.5, and 11 Mbit/s).
+Higher bit-rates allow high quality links to transmit more data, but provide low throughput on lossy links.
+Lower bit-rates, in general, have a lower loss probability on low quality links.
 RoofNet uses ETT to predict which links offer the best throughput.

 **Expected Transmission Time (ETT)**: expected time spent on a packet, calculated when nodes send 1500-byte broadcast probes at every bit rate `b` to compute forward link delivery rates `df(b)`.